The pStyleHow do I use the pStyle?Go to Top

-If you are still having trouble you are welcome to contact Krista.
-Please let her know as many details as you can about the problems you are having and what you have tried to remedy them.
-She will try her best to give you advice and help you figure it out.
+If you are still having trouble you are welcome to contact us.
+Please let us know as many details as you can about the problems you are having and what you have tried to remedy them.
+We will try her best to give you advice and help you figure it out.

 Model one is for people under 30 who have not had a child.
 Model two is for people over thirty and/or those who have had any type of childbirth.
 Model two is slightly larger than Model one (+ 4.6 mm / 1/8 inch).
 People often want to know why someone over thirty who has not had any type of childbirth needs a larger size.
 As we age our vaginal muscles become looser, resulting in the need for a slightly larger cup.
 In accordance with government regulations all sales of the DivaCup® are final.
 Please choose your size carefully.
 If you have questions and would like advice you can contact Krista.How do I insert The DivaCup®Go to Top

 Wash your hands with soap and warm water.
 Get comfortable – either squatting or sitting with legs spread.
 Relax.
 Squeeze the cup together, and then fold in half so it's quartered holding it between your thumb and forefinger.
 An alternate method of folding that works better for some is to push one side of the rim down into the cup, hold it in this position at the base, and insert the open end curved side down.
 Using your other hand spread your labia and use a finger to pull slightly at the vaginal opening.